-Health Canada inspectors routinely assess Tweed and Tweed Farms facilities against MMPR regulations and provide the company with follow up reports noting observed deficiencies.
+Health Canada inspectors routinely assess Tweed, Tweed Farms, and Bedrocan Canada facilities against MMPR regulations and provide each company with follow up reports noting observed deficiencies.
 The companies are continuously reviewing and enhancing their operational procedures and facilities both proactively and in response to routine inspections.

 The Company and its subsidiaries endeavour to comply with all relevant laws, regulations and guidelines.
-To the best of the Company's knowledge, Tweed is in compliance of all such laws, regulations and guidelines.
+To the best of the Company's knowledge, Tweed Marijuana is in compliance of all such laws, regulations and guidelines.